aash735/anonytalk-backend/README.md

 Local server will run at: http://localhost:5000

-Frontend Setup
+🌐 Frontend Setup

-Ensure frontend folder is inside backend directory:
+Ensure frontend folder is inside the backend directory:

 backend/
 └── frontend/